-Futura Photo is a pre-process software for photographer.
-It helps us during the very first steps, before starting to add metadata, tags and before processing the images themselves.
+Futura Photo software helps the photographer during the very first steps of the images’ workflow, before starting to add metadata, tags and before editing the images themselves.

 Some photographer may want to a later stage process on purpose low or high key images.
 But when it is a mistake, when the exposure is wrongly done, we have to admit this is a badly exposed image and we should just discard it.